 Community Garden P-Patch

 Plots are assigned on a first-come, first-served basis and a waiting list is maintained.
 Once the garden opens, gardeners must show some activity in their plots within a reasonable period of time or risk losing their space, which is then offered to the first name on the wait list.
+Contact 253-856-5113 if you would like to be placed on the waiting list.

 To find out what is happening at the garden, please check out our Garden Announcements page.
 Here you will find updates, links, and more in-depth information about the Community Garden.